 Towns & Places:

 Situated in east-central Kansas, Lyon County was initially created as Breckenridge County by the first Kansas Territorial Legislature in 1855.
-It was named for John C. Breckenridge, who was elected Vice-President of the United States the next year.
+It was named for John C. Breckenridge, who was elected Vice-President of the United States the following year.
 When first created, it was attached to Madison County for all civil and judicial purposes, and Columbia was designated as the county seat, but no county business was transacted.
 By February 17, 1857, the county was fully organized and detached from Madison County, with the temporary county seat located at Waterloo.
 In the fall of 1858, Americus was voted by the people to become the county seat.

 One of the first settlers in the area Charles H. Withington, located in the extreme northern part of the county on the Santa Fe Trail, a short distance south of present-day Allen, Kansas, in 1846.
 In 1854, he opened a store, which was the first in the county and the only one in the region outside of Indian posts.
 His store also served as a hotel and supply station.
 Withington was influential in the settlement of the county and prominent in all public affairs.
-In April 1855, Oliver Phillips located on 142 Mile Creek.
+In April 1855, Oliver Phillips was located on 142 Mile Creek.
 In 1859, he was elected to the legislature, was a delegate to the Osawatomie Convention, and held several county offices.
 Others who came around the same time were Chris Ward, J. S. Pigman, Charles Johnson, James Pheanis, David Vangundy, John Rosenquist, Joseph Moon, Reverend Thomas J. Addis (at that time, the only free-state man), and many more, who, with very few exceptions, settled along the creeks in the northern half of the county.

 One of the first settlements in the county was established in 1856, first called Florence, before changing to Neosho City, then Italia, and finally to Neosho Rapids.
 The next year Emporia and Americus were laid out, and in 1858, the settlements of Hartford, Waterloo, Fremont, and Forest Hill.